psi4/psi4/doc/sphinxman/source/glossary_psivariables.rst

    CEPA(0) QUADRUPOLE YZ
    CEPA(0) QUADRUPOLE ZZ

    The six components of the quadrupole [Debye Ang] for the coupled electron pair approximation variant 0 level of theory.
+   Deprecated in favor of :psivar:`CEPA(0) QUADRUPOLE`.

 .. psivar:: CEPA(0) TOTAL ENERGY
    CEPA(0) CORRELATION ENERGY